pkonkle213/week-4-c-sharp-pairs-team-3/module-1_Mini-Capstone/CapstoneSuccessCriteria.md

 *   Data exists in one place (not multiple places)
 *   Functionality exists in one place (not multiple places)
 *   Methods “return”, don’t call other methods in a circular manner
+    - Bad Pattern: MethodA calls MethodB which calls MethodA.
+    - Good Pattern: MethodA calls MethodB which returns when complete.
+MethodA uses a while loop to repeat itself as needed.

 **Is it testable?**

 *   Methods do their work based on parameters and return a value
 *   Minimum number of class-level variables
-*   ALL Console.ReadLine and Console.WriteLine statements isolated in one (un-testable) class.
+*   All Console.ReadLine and Console.WriteLine statements isolated in one (un-testable) class - with the possible exception of error handling for File IO.

 **What is not important?**